mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Most Female monsters

 ### Non-Extra Decks:
-- Extra Deck is filler only
+- Extra Deck are only Link
+- Extra Deck can be Filler
 - Main deck ace monsters
 - No Female ace monsters